[Spoilers for The Good Place below. Obviously.]

 There’s been a few think pieces on the anti-intellectual strain that runs through American television.
 I particularly liked this one arguing that Ross is the tragic figure of Friends, as he is a professor of paleontology who is slowly cut down by the other main characters, who always see him as a nerd and never appreciate his thoughts and ideas.

-Of course, Friends is terrible for many reasons (homophobia, toxic relationship dynamics, etc.) One might argue that it was a product of its time and simply hasn’t aged well, but this streak continues even with more recent shows like How I Met Your Mother.
+Of course, Friends is terrible for many reasons (homophobia, toxic relationship dynamics, etc.) One might argue that it was a product of its time but this streak continues even with more recent shows like How I Met Your Mother.

 To be fair, HIMYM is somewhat better at avoiding intellectual bashing.
 Marshall is a lawyer who is very interested in the intricacies of law, Lily becomes an art dealer, and Ted is obviously really into poetry.
 Robin and Barney probably vote Republican, so let’s not talk about them.